gurmankalkat/chat-room/README.md

 4. Open a web browser and go to http://localhost:3000

 ### Without Docker
-1. Navigate to project directory
+1. Navigate to project directory called my-app
 ```bash
 cd path/to/project/directory
 ```
 2. Navigate to server directory
 ```bash
 cd server
 ```